|Module Title||HUMAN GENETICS AND MEDICAL BIOCHEMISTRY|

 |Course delivery||Lecture||30 Hours|

 A historical visit of Garrod's concept is followed by broad classification of inherited diseases including a detailed review of incidence across all areas of metabolism, nomenclature and most commonly inherited diseases.
-Each of the following topics will deal with inherited disease, in the remit of incidence, biochemical pathways and where applicable the abnormal gene(s) affected, clinical consequences, diagnosis and treatment.
-Galactosaemia and lactose metabolism; cystic fibrosis; purines and pyrimidines synthesis in gout and Lesh-Nychan syndrome; hereditary xanthinuria with relevant emphasis in prenatal diagnosis and ex vivo gene therapy; defects in lipid structures/synthesis in hypercholesterolemia; Tay Sachs and Gaucher diseases and related lysosomal disorders; diabetes; genetics and biochemistry of ethanol metabolism; molecular basis of prion infection; clinical aspects of nitric oxide.
+A general account of explanations for persistence of serious condition, including resistance to enterotoxic bacteria will be presented.
+Each of the following topics will deal with inherited disease in the remit of incidence, biochemical pathways and the abnormal gene(s) affected, clinical consequences, diagnosis and treatment.
+Galactosaemia and lactose metabolism; metal metabolism in Wilson's disease and Menkes disease; purines and pyrimidines synthesis in gout, Lesh-Nychan syndrome and hereditary xanthinuria with relevant emphasis in prenatal diagnosis and Ex vivo gene therapy; biogenesis of erythrocyte and metabolic capability reviewed in relation to haemoglobinopathies and evolution/organisation of globin gene superfamily; porphyrin biosynthesis and congenital erythropoetic pophyria; defects in lipid structures/synthesis in hypercholesterolemia, Tay Sachs and Gaucher diseases.

 There will be coverage of molecular diagnosis, genetic screening and counseling, prenatal diagnosis and potential gene therapy of human diseases, with particular reference to cystic fibrosis.